vinnyroca/3D_Software/docs/dreamobject.md

 A screenshot of your UV Editor should be posted to Discord before the class it is due.

-Additionally, you should have your unwrapped model on the class server to continue work in class.
+Additionally, you should have your unwrapped model in a new scene in your Dream Object project folder on the class server to continue work in class.

 ## Textured Object